OSGConnect/connectbook/start/data/stashcache.md

 via `/public` with explicit instruction from an OSG staff member.

-5. **Files placed within a user's `/public` directory are publicly accessible**, discoverable and readable by anyone.
-Data is made public via http/https or `stash`, and mirrored to `/cvmfs/stash.osgstorage.org/osgconnect/public` which is available on a large number of systems around the world.
+5. **Files placed within a user's `/public` directory are publicly accessible**, discoverable and readable by anyone, via the web.
+Data is made public via `stash` transfer (and, thus, via http addresses), and mirrored to `/cvmfs/stash.osgstorage.org/osgconnect/public` which is available on a large number of systems around the world.